LavalleeAdamLab/MealTimeMS/README.md

 Instructions to running MealTimeMS DEMO with the Example Dataset at the bottom of this README.

 ## Compiling MealTimeMS
-*Preprocessor directives: *SIMULATION*
-*Use Preprocessor directive *WIN32* if compiling on a x86 computer
 Instructions for compiling using [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/), free community version:

 The Program requires the .NET platform. and .NET Framework 4.7.1.